DERIVE - Detection and RIsk management of Verotoxigenic E. coli (VTEC) in the water Environment

 What is the DERIVE Project?

-• A research project that aims to better understand how the bacterial pathogen VTEC moves through groundwater and contaminates private wells.
+• A research project that aims to better understand how the bacterial pathogen VTEC moves through surface waters and into groundwater, and how it contaminates private wells.
 VTEC causes over 700 gastrointestinal infections every year in Ireland, and around 1/3 of those infected are hospitalised with bloody diarrhoea.

 • DERIVE aims to develop new tools to detect and predict VTEC contamination of groundwater-derived water supplies including private household wells.
 The DERIVE team includes microbiologists, environmental scientists, public health doctors and other stakeholders involved in providing safe drinking water for rural communities in Ireland.